mihirrao/mihirrao.github.io/index.md

 Mentors: Dr. Michelle Zhu (Montclair State University) and Dr. Tianyang Wang (Austin Peay State University)

 I worked to develop deep learning classifiers to detect diabetic retinopathy in retinal images.
 I worked on binary and multi-class classification and implemented transfer learning and various image preprocessing algorithms.
+My models acheived benchmark results, comparable to the performance of human ophthalmologists.

 # Leadership and Organizations